basepi/djangocon2013-sls/README.md

 The slides for the presentation can be found in the root of the ``master`` branch, in a file called ``Salted Django.odp``.
-This presentation is in Open Document Format and requires LibreOffice, OpenOffice, or another application capable of reading ODF docuements to view.
+This presentation is in Open Document Format and requires LibreOffice, OpenOffice, or another application capable of reading ODF documents to view.
 Due to the large number of text animations in these slides, they are best viewed in presentation mode, rather than in the slide editor.